 1 in every 5 of the Los Angeles Community College District’s 230,000 students is homeless

 1 in 4 has a diagnosable mental health problem; about 40 percent do not seek timely help

 by 2025 a shortage of 1 million college degree and certificate holders will impact California’s workforce

 A large proportion of students work either full or part time, with children or siblings to care for, and with schedules that make it challenging at best to attend physical office hours.
 Student success is only possible if basic needs are met, freeing students to focus on their educational goals.
 Mentorship and advisement are critical to ultimately help students achieve their degrees and certifications.

 LOW GRADUATION RATES

 Community colleges are tasked with preparing the workforce for 21st century careers, yet 70 percent of students fail to graduate or transfer, and many acquire the burden of student loan debt without the benefit of obtaining credentials.
-Research in 2015 found the freshman 4-year graduation rate was a low 19 percent and the 6-year rate was only 57 percent.
-In California community colleges, the student graduation rate was less than 30 percent for students spending 3-years in the system.
-By 2020, the U. S. may have 1.5 million too few workers with college or graduate degrees and nearly 6 million too many who have not completed high school.
+Research in 2015 found the freshman 4-year graduation rate was a low 19 percent.
+The number of hours worked by students affects student outcomes: 60 percent of low-income working learners who work more than 15 hours per week earn grades of C or lower, according to the Georgetown University Center on Education and the Workforce.
+By 2020, the U. S. will have 1.5 million too few workers with college or graduate degrees and nearly 6 million too many who have not completed high school.